 - the officer’s record you are searching for is held in files that have not yet been digitised

 - you should be searching for a rating, rather than an officer

-You can try the following alternative records series as alternative sources of information:
+You can also try the following record series as alternative sources of information: